 I don’t think it comes as a surprise that stress is a common source of fine hair.
 When you’re stressed, certain chemicals and substances in your system don’t function to the best of their abilities.
 This leads to various deficiencies.
 According to a report in the March 2003 American Journal of Pathology, researchers found that “psycho-emotional stress indeed alters actual hair follicle cycling” when they subjected mice to rodent-repellent sounds.
-High-stress environments can cause your hair to become fine and can lead to easy breakage.
+High-stress environments can cause your hair to become thin and can lead to easy breakage.

 Medical conditions such as thyroid, hormonal or malnourishment issues can also cause fine hair.
 A lack of nutrients in the hair causes the strands themselves to become weak.
 Certain medications could also be the reason your hair is looking a little limp.
-The American Association of Family Physicians suggests that medications such as blood thinners, antidepressants and some birth control pills can all cause hair to become fine.
+The American Association of Family Physicians suggests that medications such as blood thinners, antidepressants and some birth control pills can all cause hair to become thinner.

 If you notice a change in your hair, you should consult with your doctor to check that there isn’t another factor affecting your hair thickness.
 I know it sounds silly to visit the doctor because your tresses aren’t looking as shiny as your friends,’ but don’t be so quick to turn a blind eye.
 Be attuned to your body’s changes.

 Over-washing is another component that can cause fine hair.
 It’s a catch-22.
-Your fine hair gets greasy quicker, but over-washing it causes it to be fine.
+Your thin hair gets greasy quicker, but over-washing it causes it to be thinner.
 Washing your hair often (‘often’ in hair-washing terms is anything more than the average every-other-day routine) can strip it of its natural oils.
 This is something you don’t want to be doing when your hair already has that ‘whispy,’ non-moisturized look.
 This makes you hair less resilient and breakable.

 Ingredients To Look For In Shampoo For Fine Hair